Skip to content

 The practice involves writing three pages of longhand writing, strictly stream-of-consciousness.
 You can vent.
 You can bash people.
 You can dream.
 You can do a brain dump.
 Just put it on the page.

 Perhaps that’s what were all missing in today’s technology-driven world.
+We’re disconnected from nature and each other.
 Heck, kids aren’t learning how to write in cursive.
 And we don’t even do job interviews in person.

 Write a card and mail it.
 Honor nature.
 Express gratitude.